 The Goodyear Clearwater Mill #1 added two additional buildings to the original mill building and 100 additional homes to the mill village.
 288 homes were located in the mill village, providing housing for more than fifty percent of the plant employees.

-Production at Goodyear Clearwater Mill #1 continued during World War II and African Americans in particular benefited briefly wartime labor shortages.
+Production at Goodyear Clearwater Mill #1 continued during World War II and African Americans in particular benefited briefly from wartime labor shortages.
 Working longer hours and sometimes receiving pay increases, some companies hired African American workers to fill production lines, positions not previously available to them.
 These jobs disappeared after the war and did not return until after Congress passed the Civil Rights Act of 1964.
-The Goodyear mill closed in 1983, due to several causes including a decline in demand for tire fabric, increased production of smaller tires, and an increased use of steel belted radial tires.
+The Goodyear mill closed in 1983, due to several causes including a decline in demand for tire fabric, increased production of smaller tires, and increased use of steel-belted radial tires.
 Destroyed by fire three years after closing, the mill complex is no longer standing.
 The mill village remains with both the original mill homes built by Adamson as well as those built later by Goodyear.

-With a history steeped in cotton textile manufacturing, Cedartown still boast a modern manifestation of the industry.
+With a history steeped in cotton textile manufacturing, Cedartown still boasts a modern manifestation of the industry.
 In July 1998, Harriet & Henderson Yarns Inc. broke ground on a new yarn spinning facility in Cedartown.
 In 24-hour operations by October of 1998, the plant supplied the yarn to sock knitters in the Ft.
 Payne, Alabama area.
-In 2003, Frontier Spinning Mills and Gildan Inc., in a joint venture, purchased the two yarn spinning facilities in Cedartown from Harriet & Henderson Yarns Inc., after the company declared bankruptcy.
+In 2003, Frontier Spinning Mills and Gildan Inc., in a joint venture, purchased the two yarn-spinning facilities in Cedartown from Harriet & Henderson Yarns Inc., after the company declared bankruptcy.
 The facilities began operations as Cedartown Manufacturing LLC., spinning cotton yarn for t-Shirts and tank tops.
 Modernized and refurbished in October of 2012, when Gildan Inc. purchased 100% of the plant, the plant is still in operation in Cedartown.